Aiden Harangi

-Aiden Joshua Harangi (born 8 February 2006) is a professional soccer player who plays as a defender for San Diego FC, on loan from Eintracht Frankfurt.
+Aiden Joshua Harangi (born February 8, 2006) is a professional soccer player who plays as a defender for Nemzeti Bajnokság I club Zalaegerszeg.
 Born in the United States, he has represented Hungary and the United States at youth level.

 Early life

-Harangi was born on 8 February 2006.
+Harangi was born on February 8, 2006.
 Born in Reston, Virginia, United States, he is the son of Hungarian footballer Péter Harangi.

 Club career

 As a youth player, Harangi joined the youth academy of American side Reston United.
 Following his stint there, he joined the youth academy of German side ASC Neuenheim in 2015.
 Three years later, he joined the youth academy of German Bundesliga side Eintracht Frankfurt, where he played in the UEFA Youth League, and was promoted to the club's reserve team ahead of the 2024–25 season.

 Subsequently, he was sent on loan to American side San Diego FC in 2025.
-On 30 July 2025, he debuted for the club during a 2–3 away loss to Pachuca in the Leagues Cup.
+On July 30, 2025, he debuted for the club during a 2–3 away loss to Pachuca in the Leagues Cup.